francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 The results reveal distinct linguistic profiles across clusters:

-- Cluster 77 (Relationships) is strongly associated with emotional and psychological language, including anxiety, sadness, anger, and overall negative emotion, alongside elevated cognitive mechanism terms.
+- `Cluster Relationships` is strongly associated with emotional and psychological language, including anxiety, sadness, anger, and overall negative emotion, alongside elevated cognitive mechanism terms.
 This suggests relationship-focused discussions are emotionally charged and introspective.

-- Cluster 4493 (Complain About Reddit) shows a strong association with affective language, reflecting emotionally expressive and evaluative discourse centered on platform-related frustrations.
+- `Cluster Complain About Reddit` shows a strong association with affective language, reflecting emotionally expressive and evaluative discourse centered on platform-related frustrations.

-- Cluster 137 (Cryptomania) is uniquely characterized by a heightened use of money-related language, consistent with a strong financial and investment-oriented focus.
+- `Cluster Cryptomania` is uniquely characterized by a heightened use of money-related language, consistent with a strong financial and investment-oriented focus.

-- Cluster 2267 (Drama) is linked to both affective and sexual language, indicating emotionally intense and interpersonal narratives with sensational or provocative elements.
+- `Cluster Drama` is linked to both affective and sexual language, indicating emotionally intense and interpersonal narratives with sensational or provocative elements.

 Together, these findings demonstrate that clusters differ not only in what topics they discuss, but also in how they express them linguistically, with each cluster exhibiting a distinct emotional and cognitive signature.